scientific-python/blog.scientific-python.org/content/posts/networkx/outreachy2023/contribution-phase/index.md

 ## My experience at NetworkX during the contribution phase

 If this is your first time contributing to an open-source project you may feel overwhelmed.
-Understanding an almost 20-year-old project like NetworkX can feel like it's gonna take forever but don't worry I have some tips that may be handy for you during the contribution phase.
+Understanding an almost 20-year-old project like NetworkX can feel like it's going to take forever but don't worry I have some tips that may be handy for you during the contribution phase.

 - _Learn about the project:_ Understanding the project is a process that may take some time.
 Don’t rush it!
 You don’t need to understand all codebase in a day.
 The most important things that you need to know only will take you a few hours to go through: Learn about the project mission and values, community rules, and contribution process.
 In NetworkX all you need to know is here: <https://networkx.org/documentation/stable/developer/index.html>